 Use various Firebase services setup, run and extend the functionality to your Actions on Google Assistant app.

-Fulfillment defines your app's functionality and conversational elements.
-If your app interacts with external APIs, requires complex logic, or needs to read and store to a database, it will need fulfillment.
-With Firebase Functions, your app's fulfillment is hosted as an HTTP web service, making deployment and maintenance quick and easy.
+Fulfillment defines your Action's functionality and conversational elements.
+If your Action interacts with external APIs, requires complex logic, or needs to read and store to a database, it will need fulfillment.
+With Firebase Functions, your Action's fulfillment is hosted as an HTTP web service, making deployment and maintenance quick and easy.

-While you can use any HTTP web service for fulfillment on Actions on Google, Firebase Functions is one of the easiest ways to define fulfillment for your Assistant app:
+While you can use any HTTP web service for fulfillment on Actions on Google, Firebase Functions is one of the easiest ways to define fulfillment for your Action:

 - Deploy your endpoint rapidly and seamlessly, with minimal time spent configuring CLI settings or importing additional libraries